 - A small pinch of grated nutmeg

 - 90 g (3 cups) baby spinach

 - 4 or 5 leaves of fresh basil torn

-- ¼ tsp freshly ground black pepper + more to serve
+- ¼ teaspoon freshly ground black pepper + more to serve

 - Heat 1 tablespoon of olive oil in a large saute pan.Add the chopped onion and ¼ teaspoon of sea salt.
 Cook over medium heat stirring often until the onion is soft, this can take at least 15 minutes.

-- While the onion is cooking, cook your pasta according to the packet instructions.Now is also the time to toast the pine nuts if you are using them.
-Do this by frying them in a dry pan until they are golden then set them aside until you are ready to use them.
+- While the onion is cooking, cook your pasta according to the package directions.Now is also the time to toast the pine nuts if you are using them.
+Do this by frying them in a dry pan until they are golden then setting them aside until you are ready to use them.

 - Once the onion is soft add ½ teaspoon of dried oregano, to the onion along with the 3 cloves of garlic and cook for a minute.Now add the sun-dried tomatoes and stir them into the onions.